8 Best Fertilizers For Dahlias (And How To Use)

 Grow More Hawaiian Bud And Bloom is a phosphorous rich water soluble fertilizer that is formulated for tropical and flowering plants.
 This is a popular fertilizer that helps stimulate bloom production.
 If you already have phosphorous rich soil, however, you can skip this fertilizer as it is very phosphorous rich.

 Scott’s Super Bloom is another reputable water soluble liquid bloom fertilizer.
 This flower fertilizer also has a high phosphorous rate and low nitrogen, promoting prolific, full blooms.
 Use as directed to prevent over fertilizing or burning your plant.
-Many reviewers state they prefer Scott’s Super Bloom to Miracle Gro, so we plan to give this fertilizer a try on our dahlias.
+Many reviewers state they prefer Scott’s Super Bloom to Miracle Gro, so we plan to give this fertilizer a try.

 Lily Miller Bulb and Bloom Food is a slow release fertilizer rich in phosphorous and potassium.
 This is a more gentle formula that can be used on any soil makeup.
 An amazon reviewer writes: “This is the best ever for our dahlias.
 Have been using it every month during the flowering season & the bees, butterflies & neighbors all enjoy the mass of flowers.
 Highly recommend to all my friends who are growing dahlias for the best results.”